MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMBaseline.md

 ```

 ## DESCRIPTION

-The **Export-CMBaseline** cmdlet exports configuration baselines in a cabinet (.cab) file format from a Configuration Manager site.
+Use this cmdlet to export a configuration baseline to a cabinet (`.cab`) file.
+Configuration data is converted to desired configuration management (DCM) digest XML files.

 You can then import it to the same or a different Configuration Manager site.
-Configuration data is converted to desired configuration management (DCM) Digest.
+You can use this export/import process to backup custom configuration data, or for development lifecycle.
+For example, you develop a new configuration baseline in a lab environment.
+Export the baseline from the test environment, and then import it into the production hierarchy.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).